tanner-johnson2718/MEME_OS/README.md

 with this project will be here.

 - *kernel-modules*
-Out of tree kernel modules
+Out of tree kernel modules.
+See *user-apps* below for package structure.
+Also see [hellomod](./kernel-modules/hellomod/) as an example.

 - *scripts*
 Scripts for initializing the build system, building, and launching.
 Also contains buildroot and linux .config files.